 American Beacon International Equity Institution.
 The investment seeks long-term capital appreciation.
-The fund normally invests at least 80% of its net assets of issuers based in at least three different countries located outside the United States.
+The fund normally invests at least 80% of its net assets in common stocks and securities convertible into common stocks of issuers based in at least three different countries located outside the United States.